Eumaeus/blackwell_fall_2018/docs/GreekCiv.md

 (Newer assignments are added at the top of the list)

 - For Thursday, Sept.
 6: Read Herdotus 1.6 and 1.7. **Be sure to read all of the notes.** Be able to say, in one sentence, who Croesus was, from 1.6.
 Know who the last king of Lydia from the Heraklids was, from 1.7.
+Know what "Heraklids" means.
 - For Tuesday, Sept.
 4: Read Herodotus 1.1-1.5 (pp. 3–5). *Write out* the following:
 	1. Whose account this is.
 	1. A short list of who kidnapped whom.